Lawyer: Passenger says being dragged from United flight was “more horrifying” than leaving Vietnam

 BusinessNation & World Lawyer: Passenger says being dragged from United flight was “more horrifying” than leaving Vietnam Originally published April 13, 2017 at 8:22 am Share story By The Associated Press The Associated Press CHICAGO (AP) — Lawyer: Passenger says being dragged from United flight was “more horrifying” than leaving Vietnam.
 The Associated Press Email Newsletter Sign-up Custom-curated news highlights, delivered weekday mornings.
 Email address By signing up you are agreeing to our Privacy Policy and Terms of Service.
 Thanks for signing up!
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryLawyer says passenger dragged from United flight suffered significant concussion, broken nose and lost two front teeth
+Next StoryLawyer for passenger dragged from United flight says city of Chicago is also responsible, not just airline Previous StoryLawyer says passenger dragged from United flight suffered significant concussion, broken nose and lost two front teeth

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.